Label-free microscope for rheological imaging of cells

 \section{Discussion}

-Label-free imaging techniques such as iSCAT and ROCS have recently begun to be used to measure cellular activity~\cite{junger2022100,hsiao2022spinning,trelin2024chiscat}. rheoSCAT's ability to observe the cytoskeleton’s elastic-to-viscous crossover, enabled by a twenty-fold increase in acquisition speed, connects this observed activity to microrheology.
-This is significant because viscoelasticity modulates cell health and function~\cite{mofrad2009rheology}, yet has traditionally only been measurable using spatially coarse-grained methods such as optical tweezers~\cite{chaubet2020dynamic,rigato2017high,crocker2000two} or multi-particle tracking experiments that follow the independent trajectories of an ensemble of fluorescent labels~\cite{kole2004intracellular} or nanoparticles~\cite{guo2014probing}.
-In contrast, rheoSCAT enables direct, unlabeled imaging of viscoelasticity over large regions of live cells, simultaneously capturing both mechanical properties and activity levels.
+Label-free imaging techniques such as iSCAT and ROCS have recently begun to be used to measure cellular dynamics~\cite{junger2022100,hsiao2022spinning,trelin2024chiscat}.
+By achieving a twenty-fold increase in measurement bandwidth~\cite{hsiao2024probing}, and thereby resolving both the cytoskeleton’s elastic-to-viscous crossover and the transition from active to thermal force dominated dynamics, rheoSCAT connects these dynamics to microrheology.
+This is significant because viscoelasticity modulates cell health and function~\cite{mofrad2009rheology}, yet has traditionally only been measurable either by using spatially coarse-grained methods such as optical tweezers~\cite{chaubet2020dynamic,rigato2017high,crocker2000two}, multi-particle tracking experiments that follow the independent trajectories of an ensemble of fluorescent labels~\cite{kole2004intracellular} and nanoparticles~\cite{guo2014probing}, or by using Brillouin microscopy, which measures compressional viscoelasticity at gigahertz frequencies and infers low-frequency cellular behaviour~\cite{keshmiri2024brillouin}.
+In contrast, rheoSCAT enables direct, unlabeled imaging of viscoelasticity over large regions of live cells at frequencies relevant to biology, simultaneously capturing both mechanical properties and activity levels.
 This allows rheological mapping with higher spatial resolution, faster acquisition, and simpler instrumentation than existing techniques.

 Whereas conventional microrheology typically relies on externally introduced probe particles~\cite{wu2012high,guo2014probing}, rheoSCAT exploits scattering from endogenous particles within the cytoplasm.
-It yields power spectral densities that are consistent with previous microrheology measurements~\cite{rigato2017high,chaubet2020dynamic,hoffman2006consensus}, $\alpha$ and $f_c$ parameters consistent with the microrheology literature~\cite{rigato2017high,chaubet2020dynamic,hoffman2006consensus}, and fixation-induced changes that align with expectations.
+It yields power spectral densities that are consistent with previous microrheology measurements~\cite{rigato2017high,chaubet2020dynamic,hoffman2006consensus}, fitting parameters consistent with the microrheology literature~\cite{rigato2017high,chaubet2020dynamic,hoffman2006consensus}, and fixation-induced changes that align with expectations.
 A key question is why the complex, heterogeneous ensemble of particles in the cytoplasm can yield results consistent with established rheological measurements.
 The likely explanation lies in correlated motion among particles, which is known to occur across length scales comparable to the size of our microscope voxel~\cite{crocker2000two,crocker2007multiple}.